jcwilk/howkast/README.md

 (with a minor adjustments to make the parameter names consistent) closely match the documented service signatures.

 Here are some examples to illustrate the service calls.
-Notice also that the `format` parameter is not required, while the `api_key` needs to be set via the configuration or when the `Howkast` object is created:
+Notice that the `format` parameter does not need to be specified and that the `api_key` only needs to be set at configuration or when the `Howkast::API` object is created:

 ### Get Video